OPA Co., Ltd.: Canal City Hakata

 OPA Co.
-Ltd.'s 80%-owned subsidiary Canal City Hakata is a shopping complex comprising a great variety of business and leisure facilities including a shopping mall, a movie theater, amusement facilities, two hotels, showrooms and corporate offices.
+Ltd.'s 80%-owned subsidiary Canal City Hakata is a shopping complex comprising a variety of business and leisure facilities including a shopping mall, a movie theater, amusement facilities, two hotels, showrooms and corporate offices.
 There are about 250 shops in the Canal City, dealing with a variety of goods ranging from trendy fashion outfits and cosmetics to sundry items and souvenirs made in Japan and abroad.
 A canal runs through the middle of the site among the rounded shape and colorful buildings which make up a small town and the dynamic fountain shows announce the time every thirty minutes.
 On the stage set up beside the canal, various performances and music shows are held almost every day.

 Canal City resides in the middle between Tenjin area, the largest commercial district in Kyushu, and a business area around JR Hakata Station.
 It adjoins the Nakasu area, which is well known as an entertainment district.